frenetic-lang/frenetic/guide/03-OxFirewall.md

 handler above.
 You might want to revisit the description of flow tables in [Chapter 2][Ch2].
 Here is a quick refresher:

-- *Priorities*: higher numbers mean higher priority
+- *Priorities*: higher numbers mean higher priority.

-- *Action lists*: To drop traffic, you provide an empty list (`[]` in OCaml) of actions
+- *Action lists*: To drop traffic, you provide an empty list (`[]` in OCaml) of actions.

 - *Patterns*: In the previous chapter, you used the builtin pattern `match_all`, which you may use again if needed.
 You will certainly